 - Check the comment appearing as follows:

 This website is like a Rocket, isn't it ?
 Performance optimized by WP Rocket.
 Learn more: http://wp-rocket.me

 Note: The comment will not appear if you have enabled minification at Cloudflare’s end.
 Instead, you can see the links to the minified files in the header.

 Enabling White Label footprint:

-Like other cache plugins, WP Rocket also adds footprint in the HTML source code on your site which looks like:
+Like other cache plugins, WP Rocket also adds a footprint in the HTML source code on your site which looks like:

-But, WP-Rocket plugin allows the White label footprint.
+But, the WP-Rocket plugin allows the White label footprint.
 So, enabling white label allows you to remove mention of WP Rocket in the HTML comment footprint on your site.

-How to enable White Label footprint?
+How to enable a White Label footprint?

 wp-config.phpat the root of your WordPress installation and add this constant: